Mountains Recreation and Conservation Authority Parks Opens Parks Previously Closed by the Woolsey Fire

 Liberty Canyon Trailhead

-The following parks managed by the MRCA remain closed until further notice:
+The following park managed by the MRCA remains closed until further notice:

 All other parks, open space and trails managed by the MRCA are open to the public.